Netflix is missing one big thing. It just added it with its new superstar hire

 Netflix is going to let Saint John do what she does best

 By taking the top marketer job at Netflix—a company not currently embroiled in a scandal—we’re finally going to see again what she does best.
-Given that Netflix is at a point where it is trying to amp up its marketing around the overall brand, when you consider Saint John’s bonafides at Pepsi and Apple, perhaps the timing is perfect.
+Given that Netflix is at a point where it is trying to amp up its marketing around the overall brand, when you consider Saint John’s bona fides at Pepsi and Apple, perhaps the timing is perfect.

 While Saint John didn’t give any preview of what her approach and strategy at Netflix might be, her work has always been rooted in pop culture, and she’s often talked about the importance of listening to figure out what’s coming next.